Perissodactyla

-The order includes about 17 species divided into three families: Equidae (horses, asses, and zebras), Rhinocerotidae (rhinoceroses), and Tapiridae (tapirs).
+The order was considerably more diverse in the past, with notable extinct groups including the brontotheres, palaeotheres, chalicotheres, and the paraceratheres, with the paraceratheres including the largest known land mammals to have ever existed.

-Despite their very different appearances, they were recognized as related families in the 19th century by the zoologist Richard Owen, who also coined the order name.
+Despite their very different appearances, they were recognized as related families in the 19th century by the zoologist Richard Owen, who also coined the order's name.

 Anatomy

 The largest odd-toed ungulates are rhinoceroses, and the extinct Paraceratherium, a hornless rhino from the Oligocene, is considered one of the largest land mammals of all time.
 At the other extreme, an early member of the order, the prehistoric horse Eohippus, had a withers height of only 30 to 60 cm.
 Apart from dwarf varieties of the domestic horse and donkey, living perissodactyls reach a body length of 180–420 cm and a weight of 150 to 4,500 kg.
 While rhinos have only sparse hair and exhibit a thick epidermis, tapirs and horses have dense, short coats.
 Most species are grey or brown, although zebras and young tapirs are striped.